I am a Roman Catholic because I need all the help I can get.

 who got the gift from Jesus Christ Himself.

-To begin with, only Jesus had the right to give the gift.
+Only Jesus had the right to give the gift to begin with.

 His Apostles gave the gift only to their successor priests and bishops.